WhiteXiezx/Food-Volume-Estimation/README.md

 ## Volume Estimation

-We leverage state-of-the-art single image depth estimation method proposed by [Hu et al.](https://arxiv.org/abs/1803.08673) to produce the depth map of an input food image.
+Firstly, we leverage state-of-the-art single image depth estimation method proposed by [Hu et al.](https://arxiv.org/abs/1803.08673) to produce the depth map of an input food image.
 Due to the lack of existing RGBD food image dataset, we use the model pretrained on [NYU-Depth V2](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html) and obtain relatively promising results.
+Then, after doing system transformation, with the prior knowledge about the plate diameter, we estimate the volume of each food portion combining with segmentation mask.

 ![depth_estimation](./doc/depth_estimation.png)